seanot/personal_page/_posts/2015-05-07-localForage.markdown

     });
 });
 {% endhighlight %}
 You are going to want to generate your uuids locally.
-I looked at several example around the internet and found the same basic structure in all of them.
-I ended up building mine to incorporate date (performance.now) into the randomness as I haven’t any control over the Math.random function in my user’s browsers.
+I looked at several examples around the internet and found the same basic structure in all of them.
+I ended up writing mine to incorporate date (performance.now) into the randomness as I haven’t any control over the Math.random function in my user’s browsers.
 {% highlight javascript %}
 function generateGuid() {
     var d = performance.now();